wavicles/empressgarden/_pages/references.md

 <div class="row justify-content-between">
 <div class="col-md-8 pr-5">

+	<p> This project is inspired by QR code enabled directory of tree species at the botanical Garden of South Konkan Education Society's G S S College, Belgaum </p>

 <p>The following team of experts have dedicated their valuable time in creating this resource.
 <ol>